 Customer conversations can provide the information your service team needs to resolve the issue, and timely updates help to create loyal customers.

 All the features in your ticketing software won’t make a difference if the customer doesn’t have a good experience with their support requests.

 Follow Up with Surveys

-Customer satisfaction surveys are an important part of the customer experience.
-A good incident management workflow should include a post-resolution survey to provide feedback to both support staff and customers about their ticketing system incident resolution process.
+Customer satisfaction surveys are an essential part of the customer experience.
+A good incident management workflow should include a post-resolution survey to provide feedback to support staff and customers about their ticketing system incident resolution process.

-Both your service team members and your customers can benefit from how they resolve or manage incidents in terms of providing better information, reducing calls, or resolving problems faster.
+Your service team members and your customers can benefit from how they resolve or manage incidents by providing better information, reducing calls, or resolving problems faster.

 Your customers feel valued when they can provide feedback.
 Also, your help desk team can review the feedback to improve the customer experience, perhaps by creating new knowledge base articles that reduce the ticket volume, instantly answer customer queries, or provide useful information to create changes or updates to your product or service.